MichielCuijpers/Blockchaingers.github.io/README.md

 ## How to get started

-1. Mail your team name and personal GitHub handles to the BlockChaingers.
+1. Mail your team name and personal GitHub handles to the EnergyHack Team.

-2. Your team will be added to this [Organization](https://github.com/blockchaingers)
+2. Your team will be added to this [Organization](https://github.com/https://github.com/energyhacknl2018)

 3. Go to [bettercodehub.com](https://bettercodehub.com)

+4. Please ccept the scopes

-4. Press play and get instant feedback on the guidelines and pick refactor candidates
+5. Press Play and get instant feedback on your code and pick refactor candidates

-5. Click on the Pull request icon to enable BetterCodeHub to run in your CICD
+5. Click on the Pull request icon to enable BetterCodeHub to run in your CI/CD pipeline on GitHub

 ## How to get support